vluzko/vluzko.github.io/posts/markdown/concretization-conditional-probability.md

 P(A | B) = \frac{P(A \cap B)}{P(B)}
 $$

 Instead we use a much more abstract formulation where we condition on an entire $\sigma$-field.
-This is much more general but also very far from the basic definition, and it's really quite hard to find a good exposition of how we recover usual conditional probability from this abstraction.
+This is much more general but also very far from the basic definition, and I found it very difficult to find an explanation of how to obtain the basic definition from the general one (eventually I found it in one of the exercises in Billingsley).

 ### General Conditional Expectation
-"Normally" the conditional expectation of a random variable $X$ on a random variable $Y$ is defined as:
+At the intro level, the conditional expectation of a random variable $X$ on a random variable $Y$ is defined as:
 $$
-E[X | Y=y] = \int_{-\infty}^{\infty} x P(X=x | Y=y) dx
-$$
-or for discrete random variables as:
-$$
 E[X | Y=y] = \sum_x x P(X=x | Y=y)
 $$
 This is nice and intuitive: we just take the formula for expectation and change the probability to a conditional probability.

-*General* conditional expectation is not nearly so nice.
-We don't even construct it: we use the [Radon-Nikodym theorem](https://en.wikipedia.org/wiki/Radon%E2%80%93Nikodym_theorem) to prove that a random variable with a certain property must exist and be unique.
+*General* conditional expectation is not quite so nice.
+We don't even construct it: we use the [Radon-Nikodym theorem](https://en.wikipedia.org/wiki/Radon%E2%80%93Nikodym_theorem) to prove that a random variable with a certain property must exist and be unique, and define that random variable as the conditional expectation.

 We define the conditional expectation of a random variable $X$ on a $\sigma$-field $\mathcal{G}$ as a random variable $E[X | \mathcal{G}]$ that satisfies:
 $$